We currently employ 67 staff in over 20 sites in East Anglia, including 45 permanent support staff at our five Army Cadet Force county HQs.

 Colonel (Retd) Ray Wilkinson QVRM TD VR

 His active TA career restarted in late 2004 when he took up a project role with 2nd (National Communications) Signal Brigade prior to being posted to HQ SOinC(A) as the SO1 TA.
+He was awarded the VRSM in 2006.
 In 2008 he was selected for promotion to Colonel before taking command of the Land Information Assurance Group (LIAG) and then of Specialist Group R SIGNALS (SGRS) in 2009 with his units carrying out a wide range of Cyber Operations tasks worldwide in direct support of deployed commanders (including Op HERRICK, Op TELIC, and Op OCULUS).
 Whilst in command of SGRS he was awarded the QVRM.

 In Dec 2011 he was appointed Col TA INT CORPS and Asst Comd 1st Military Intelligence Brigade working with HQ INT CORPS and CD INFO to design and develop the MI Reserve unit structures and capabilities under Army 2020.
 His most recent post was as the Assistant Director (Army Reform) on FTRS at Army HQ responsible for delivering elements of FR20(A).